 Laboratory tests will include hematology panel, chemistry panel, serum lipids, and urinalysis testing.
-Hematology, chemistry, serum lipids, and urinalysis will be performed at the following time points: at the screening visit (Week - 11), on baseline visit (Day -3 to -5), and at week 6, 12, 18, 24, and 26.
-Serum lipids will be performed at the screening visit (Week - 11), on baseline visit (Day -3 to -5), and on week 12, 24, and 26.
-Renal functional testing by UACR will be determined at the screening visit, on baseline visit and at week 24.
+Hematology, chemistry, and urinalysis will be performed at the following time points: at the screening visit, on baseline visit (week 0), and at weeks 12, 24, and 26.
+Serum lipids will be performed at the screening visit, on baseline visit (week 0), and on weeks 12, 24, and 26.
 The study staff will contact each subject prior to a scheduled clinic visit to confirm the time of the visit and to remind the subject of proper fasting practice.
-A subject must be queried to assess compliance with an approximately 10-hour fast prior to blood draw to ensure the FPG and triglycerides values can be accurately determined.
-If a subject has not fasted for approximately 10 hours, the subject must return as soon as can be arranged (within 1 week) to provide a specimen after proper fasting.
+A subject must be queried to assess compliance with a minimum of 8-hour fast prior to blood draw to ensure the FPG and triglycerides values can be accurately determined.
+If a subject has not fasted for approximately 8 hours, the subject must return as soon as can be arranged (within 1 week) to provide a specimen after proper fasting.
 A list of laboratory tests is included in Table 4.

 Low density lipoprotein cholesterol (LDL-C) will be calculated by the Friedewald equation.
 If triglycerides are > 400 mg/dL, the calculated LDL-C value is invalid by this equation and will be set as missing.
 Direct LDL-C will be determined in subjects whose triglycerides are > 350 mg/dL at screening visit.
 All subsequent LDL-C of these subjects will be determined by the same direct LDL-C measurements only.
-If triglycerides are > 350 mg/dL, a reflex test will be performed based on direct LDL measurement.
+If the triglycerides are >350, a reflex test will be performed based on direct LDL measurement.
+In that case, two values will be reported but only the direct LDL-C will be used for the analysis as the screening value.
 The following algorithm will be used to obtain LDL-C values for the analyses:

 - 1. Select subjects (based on the SI unit) who had screening triglycerides >3.4 or >350 based on the conventional unit - 2.
 Take the LDL direct measurement values only, throughout the study visits for those subjects - 3.
-If screening triglycerides > 350 and no direct LDL-C values have been determined, take the calculated.
+If screening trig > 350 and no direct LDL-C values have been determined, take the calculated.

-Among those subjects who have screening triglycerides >350 and have both calculated and direct LDL values, only take the direct LDL.
+Among those subjects who have screening triglycerides >350 and have both calculated and direct LDL-C values, only take the direct LDL-C.